-Multimedia Router (MMRs) each support up to 350 concurrent participants.
+Multimedia Router (MMRs) each supports up to 350 concurrent participants.
 Depending on the scope of their system, they will want to calculate the MMRs and Meeting Connector Controllers that are needed.
 For example: If you need to support up to 1,000 meeting participants at any given time, you would need to deploy at least 3 MMRs (A Meeting Connector VM plus 2 additional MMR VMs).
 This setup would support up to 1,050 concurrent meeting participants.

-For more information on the Meeting Connector concepts, including the networking schema for the hybrid service, please see: Meeting Connector Core Concepts.
+For more information on the Meeting Connector concepts, including the networking schema for the hybrid service, please see Meeting Connector Core Concepts.

 For instructions on deploying Meeting Connectors, please see: Getting Started with the Meeting Connector.

 The On-Premise Recording Connector (RC) can support up to 2 simultaneous recordings for each CPU core.
 For a higher capacity of simultaneous recordings, you would need to increase the VM resources or deploy multiple Recording Connectors.

 For instructions on deploying recording connectors, please see: Getting Started with the Recording Connector.